Topsail (electoral district)

-The district was represented by Liberal Ralph Wiseman, from 1996 until 2003.
+The district was represented by Liberal Ralph Wiseman, from the 1996 election until 2003.
 Wiseman was defeated by Progressive Conservative candidate Elizabeth Marshall in the 2003 general election, Marshall was re-elected in 2007 garnering 83% of the vote.
 In January 2010 Prime Minister Stephen Harper appointed Marshall to the Senate of Canada.

 In the by-election held on March 16, 2010 Progressive Conservative candidate Paul Davis held on to the seat for the governing Tories, winning over 81% of the vote.

 Members of the House of Assembly

 The district has elected the following members of the House of Assembly: